ivpn/ivpn.net/src/content/pages/privacy-guides/how-to-perform-a-vpn-leak-test.md

 url: /privacy-guides/how-to-perform-a-vpn-leak-test/
 section: Misc
 weight: 20
-date: 2016-02-24T13:48:40+00:00
+date: 2021-12-14T00:00:00+00:00
 layout: guides-details
 ---
 OK, so you've setup your VPN client.
 It runs, and there are no error messages.
 You can reach the Internet.
 But how can you ensure that all of your traffic is routed through the VPN tunnel?
 And even if everything seems OK now, what will happen if the machine sleeps, and then resumes?
 What if there's an interruption in network connectivity?
 Or what if you're using Wi-Fi, and switch to a new access point and network?
 Or if you connect to a network that's fully IPv6 capable?
 This guide demonstrates how you can conduct a comprehensive VPN leak test.

 First, verify that your computer has configured a VPN tunnel.
 In Windows, open a command prompt, and run `ipconfig /all`.
-You'll see an ethernet adapter section with the Description "TAP-Windows Adapter V9".
-The IPv4 Address will be something like `10.x.y.z`.
-In OSX and Linux, open a terminal, and run `ifconfig`.
-The VPN tunnel adapter is `utun0` in OSX, and `tun0` in Linux.
+You'll see an ethernet adapter section with the Description "WireGuard Tunnel" or "TAP-Windows Adapter V9".
+The IPv4 Address will be something like `172.x.y.z` or `10.x.y.z`.
+In macOS and Linux, open a terminal, and run `ifconfig`.
+The VPN tunnel adapter is `utun0` in macOS, and `wg0` or `tun0` in Linux.

 ## Risks from Browser Fingerprinting and IPv6 Leaks